Magaliesburg Express, Gauteng

 After a short passenger briefing from the controller, you board the train.
 Clouds of steam whooshing from the train’s pistons, and smoke billowing from its chimney, followed by a shrill whistle, signal your Magaliesburg Express adventure has begun.

-En-route, the train stops at the original Krugersdorp station building, built in 1896, and little over 1-hour later you arrive, relaxed, at your choice of destination at either the Magaliesburg Country Hotel, or the Swallows Inn, in the town of Magaliesburg.
+En route, the train stops at the original Krugersdorp station building, built in 1896, and little over an hour later you arrive, relaxed, at your choice of destination, at either the Magaliesburg Country Hotel, or the Swallows Inn, in the town of Magaliesburg.

-You’ll have just under 4 hours to explore the quaint village’s craft shops, enjoy a leisurely lunch, or swim, braai, or picnic.
-Then it’s all aboard once more for a slightly more sedate trip, as sated passengers snooze, or take it easy and enjoy the scenery, en-route back to Johannesburg.
+You’ll have just under four hours to explore the quaint village’s craft shops, enjoy a leisurely lunch, or swim, braai, or picnic.
+Then it’s all aboard once more for a slightly more sedate trip, as sated passengers snooze, or take it easy and enjoy the scenery, en route back to Johannesburg.